Read...

 After his death, the Jim Cotter Trust was launched on 29th February 2020 in accordance with his wishes, and funded CRCOnline, a website ‘to provide theological, spiritual and liturgical resources from an open, inclusive, progressive, questioning and radical approach to Christianity’.

-The Jim Cotter Archive contains the personal and research papers and books of Jim Cotter.
+The archive contains the personal and research papers and books of Jim Cotter.
 It includes notebooks used as appointment books and diaries, college notes, Gonville and Caius College chapel service papers and chapel letters from his time as a student, papers related to services led by Jim Cotter, personal, pastoral, and professional correspondence, photographs, family history papers, records related to Cairns publishing house, records related to sexuality and the Church, a file of newspaper clippings dated from 2010-2014, files containing notes for various projects, drafts of writings by Jim Cotter, published books and magazines, and recordings of broadcast talks.

 The archive consists of 75 archive boxes.
 The records it contains are mainly paper based, including handwritten and typed papers, notebooks, published books, and magazines.
 It also contains audiovisual materials such as CDs, VCRs, cassette tapes, and born digital records.